Episode 3

 Speaker C:

-I got my bachelor's degree, so I ain't want to go back to the environment where my, you know, my biological family raised me with a bachelor's degree.
+I got my bachelor's degree, so I ain't wanna go back to the environment where my, you know, my biological family raised me with a bachelor's degree.

 Speaker C: